 Students gain an understanding of issues including child welfare, juvenile justice, mental health, substance abuse, disabilities, health, long-term care, and diversity.
 An important component of the program for all students is the supervised field experience, which provides 1,050 hours in sites/agencies appropriate to each student's strengths and learning goals.

 Students have the option of enrolling under a two-year, three-year, or four-year plan.
-Those who have earned a BSW degree within the last five years may qualify for the Advanced Standing program.
+Those who have earned a BSW degree from a CSWE-accredited program may qualify for the Advanced Standing program.